BigDataflow-system/BigDataflow/README.md

 1, vi `alias_analysis_conf` for each CFG of a program

-If the BigDataflow is run at local, the content of `alias_analysis_conf.CFG` for each CFG is as follows:
+If the BigDataflow is run locally, the content of `alias_analysis_conf.CFG` for each CFG is as follows:

 ```bash
 hdfs://localhost:8000/alias_bench/CFG/entry